-March ent saw food poverty on the agenda once more with the End Hunger Fast campaign, which called on the Government to take action on welfare, wages and food markets, factors it said had contributed to rising foodbanks.
+THE BAPTIST TIMES March ent saw food poverty on L the agenda once more with the End Hunger Fast campaign, which called on the Government to take action on welfare, wages and food markets, factors 'Completely irresponsible' it said had contributed to rising foodbanks.
 The campaign was supported by our Baptist Union.
 The remarkable life of Peter Thomas Stanford was featured, a freed slave who would become one of the very first black Baptist ministers in the UK.
 His story echoed 12 Years a Slave, which won a raft of Oscars in early March.
-April THE BAPTIST TIMES weekly 'Completely irresponsible' pril carried a report on a legal victory for a soup Akitchen in east London. which had been threatened with eviction from its town centre location.
+April pril carried a report on a legal victory for a soup L kitchen in east London. which had been threatened with eviction from its town centre location.
 Its chair of trustees was an elder at Blackhorse Road Baptist in Walthamstow.
 Details of commemorations to mark the bicentenary of the relationship between Jamaican and British Baptists were shared.
-Prayers were sought after General Secretary Lynn Green was diagnosed with breast cancer.
-A report also noted the high number of baptisms celebrated ove Easter.
-May he Baptist Assembly did not take place over the May bank holiday weekend. as normal: rather, 1600 Baptists gathered a week later in West Bromwich. when Chris Ellis was inducted as President of our Baptist Union.
+Pravers were sought after General Secretary Lynn Green was diagnosed with breast cancer.
+A report also noted Turchynov as interim President | the high number of baptisms over as The Baptist Assembly did not take place over the May bank holiday weekend. normal: rather, 1600 Baptists gathered a week later in West Bromwich, when Chris Ellis was inducted as President of our Baptist Union.
 Having undergone a successful operation, Lynn Green was well enough to lead her first Assembly as General Secretary before embarking on a course of radiotherapy.
 The month also featured a story from South Bank Church in Middlesbrough, which celebrated the 80th anniversary of Irene Burdett becoming a member there.
 Fred Perry had yet to win Wimbledon when Irene, now 94, joined the church.
 Details of Urban Life, a new Baptist-led research centre into pioneering mission, were also shared.
-June The United Navy, Army and Air Force Board, the organisation which sends Baptists and other Free Church chaplains to serve the armed forces, marked its centenary.
+June The United Navy, Army and Air Force Board, the L organisation which sends Baptists and other Free Church chaplains to serve the armed forces, marked its centenary.
 A community centre run by Altrincham Baptist Church and its local council received a Queen's Award for Voluntary Service which recognises excellence.
-We featured a report on Baptist-led Hope 14 activities. vital role faith played in L overcoming the difficulties faced by the Windrush generation was highlighted in a new dvd resource created by the London Baptist Association.
+We featured a report on Baptist-led Hope 14 activities. vital role he faith played in • overcoming the difficulties faced by the Windrush generation was highlighted in a new dvd resource created by the London Baptist Association.
 Meriam Ibrahim.
 A Sudanese Christian sentenced to death for apostasy, was released.

-July hurches in Yorkshire welcomed the Tour de two stages in the county.
+July hurches in Yorkshire welcomed the Tour de France, which held its first two stages in the county.
 There was a welcome of another sort in the middle of the month, when the Church of England voted to allow women bishops.
 Our Baptist Union released a statement immediately after the General Synod decision supporting the move.
 It also highlighted our own Union's journey of Baptist women in ministry which both celebrated advances and recognised there is much to be done in making ministry more accessible to women.
-August couple of intrepid Urban Life launch L Baptists strapped on their walking boots: evangelist Ashlev Stansfield's 200 mile walk of witness took him from the Lake District to the North Yorkshire Coast, Accountant Dave Hall set off from John O'Groats to Land's End for 40 marathons in 40 days, staying in replica shack each night to raise funds for a charity that builds low cost homes for slum dwellers in Sierra Leone.
-We reported on Ali Boulton's appointment Pioneer as Mission Enabler in the Southern Counties.
-There was also THE BAPTIST TIMES WEEKLY Tributes to David a worrying report about Christians being deliberately targeted in Ukraine, including a deadly attack on a Baptist church in Slavyansk.
+August couple of intrepid Urban Life launch L Baptists strapped on their walking boots: evangelist Ashlev Stansfield's 200 mile walk of witness took him from the Lake District to the North Yorkshire Coast.
+Accountant Dave Hall set off from John O'Groats to Land's End for 40 marathons in 40 days, staying in replica shack